The SENCO Annual Calendar: Month-by-Month Planning Guide

 Classroom example.
 Mr Davies, Year 4 teacher, completes his APDR evidence form for Kai, who has SEMH needs.
 Under "Assess," he records: "Kai left the classroom three times this week during transitions.
 He responded well to a visual timetable on Tuesday and Wednesday but refused to use it on Thursday after a lunchtime incident."
 Under "Plan," the SENCO and Mr Davies agree on a target: "Kai will use the visual timetable independently for 4 out of 5 transitions per day by the November review, supported by a 2-minute pre-transition prompt from the TA."
 This specificity makes the "Review" stage meaningful rather than a rubber-stamp exercise.

 Parent consultation evidence is also gathered in December.
 Autumn parents' evenings provide an opportunity to record parental views on provision, which is a statutory requirement for EHCP requests and annual reviews.
 Ask parents directly: "Are you seeing progress at home?
 What concerns do you have?
 Is there anything the school is doing that you feel is particularly helpful?"
-Record their responses on the pupil's file.
+Record their responses on the learner's file.

 EHCP requests submitted in January trigger a 20-week statutory timeline.
 The local authority has six weeks to decide whether to assess, then 16 weeks to complete the assessment and issue (or decline) the plan.
 A January submission means a potential EHCP in place by June, which allows transition planning for the following September.
 A March submission pushes the timeline into the next academic year.

 Provision mapping should be updated in January to reflect any changes from the autumn review.
-The provision map shows exactly what additional support each SEND pupil receives, at what cost, and from whom.
+The provision map shows exactly what additional support each SEND learner receives, at what cost, and from whom.
 This document is your evidence base for demonstrating that the school's notional SEND budget is being used effectively.
 Governors, Ofsted inspectors, and local authority SEND teams all expect to see it.

 Provision maps need updating to reflect any changes in intervention, staffing, or external support.
 If a teaching assistant left in January and their intervention group was not reassigned, the provision map should show this gap.
 Pretending the provision continued when it did not undermines the entire evidence base.